microsoft/DeepSpeed/blogs/ulysses-offload/README.md

 In the rapidly evolving field of generative AI and scientific ML, the ability to train large (language) models with ultra-long context capabilities is becoming increasingly important.
-These models are essential for a variety of complex tasks, ranging from understanding lengthy documents to image and video generation to processing extensive sequences in computational biology.
-However, training such models efficiently poses significant challenges due to the enormous GPU resources and memory required.
+These models are essential for a variety of complex tasks, such as understanding lengthy documents, generating images and videos, and processing extensive sequences in computational biology.
+However, training such models efficiently poses significant challenges due to the enormous GPU memory required.

-Building on our previous project, DeepSpeed Ulysses, which focuses on system optimizations for training extremely long sequence transformer models, we are excited to present the Fully Pipelined Distributed Transformer (FPDT), also known as Ulysses-Offload, in this release.
-FPDT is an innovative, resource-efficient technique that offers comparable benefits to DeepSpeed Ulysses and other previous long-context optimization methods, but with a modest hardware budget.
-FPDT makes ultra long-context large language models (LLM) training and finetuning accessible to everyone, regardless of GPU resources.
+Building DeepSpeed Ulysses, our previous project, which developed system optimizations for training extremely long sequence transformer models, we are excited to present the Fully Pipelined Distributed Transformer (FPDT), also known as Ulysses-Offload, in this release.
+FPDT is an innovative, resource-efficient technique that offers comparable benefits to DeepSpeed Ulysses and other previous long-context optimization methods, but with a lower hardware budget.
+FPDT makes ultra long-context large language models (LLM) training and finetuning accessible to everyone, including those with limited GPU resources.
 FPDT enables training with context lengths of up to 2 million tokens using just 4 NVIDIA A100-40GB GPUs.
 FPDT supports 16x longer sequence lengths at 55% Model FLOPs Utilization (MFU) than NVIDIA Megatron-SP and DeepSpeed Ulysses